Phil Shoenfelt

-Phil Shoenfelt (born 18 December 1952 in Bradford, England) is an English musician and awarded author who lived for many years in New York City and who now lives in Prague, Czech Republic.
+Phil Shoenfelt (born 18 December 1952 in Bradford, England) is an English musician and author who lived for many years in New York City and who now lives in Prague, Czech Republic.

 As a musician

-In New York, in the early 1980s, he played with punk band The Nothing, as well as with East Village new wave band Disturbed Furniture, and founded the post-punk band Khmer Rouge together with Barry "Scratchy" Myers (tour DJ of The Clash) and Marcia Schofield (future keyboard player of The Fall).From 1983 to 1984, Khmer Rouge was managed by noted photographer and Andy Warhol collaborator Nat Finkelstein.
-They were frequently performing in the CBGB and have opened events for Alan Vega, The Gun Club, Tom Verlaine, Nico, The Clash.
+In New York, in the early 1980s, he played with punk band the Nothing, as well as with East Village new wave band Disturbed Furniture, and founded the post-punk band Khmer Rouge together with Barry "Scratchy" Myers (tour DJ of the Clash) and Marcia Schofield (future keyboard player of the Fall).
+From 1983 to 1984, Khmer Rouge was managed by noted photographer and Andy Warhol collaborator Nat Finkelstein.
+They were frequently performing in the CBGB and have opened events for Alan Vega, the Gun Club, Tom Verlaine, Nico, and the Clash.

 In 1989 his first solo EP, Charlotte's Room, was released by Mark E. Smith's label Cog Sinister.
-The title track and the b-side "The Long Goodbye" were mixed by Tony Cohen and Mark E. Smith.
-He also opened events for The Fall.
+The title track and the B-side "The Long Goodbye" were mixed by Tony Cohen and Mark E. Smith.
+He also opened events for the Fall.

-One year later Paperhouse Records put out his first solo album Backwoods Crucifixion, and in 1993 Shoenfelt's second album God is The Other Face of The Devil was released by Humbug Records.
+One year later, Paperhouse Records put out his first solo album Backwoods Crucifixion, and in 1993 Shoenfelt's second album God Is the Other Face of the Devil was released by Humbug Records.

-He also opened events for Nick Cave and the Bad Seeds in UK.
+He also opened events for Nick Cave and the Bad Seeds in the UK.

-Since 1995 Shoenfelt has lived in Prague, where he put together his current band, Phil Shoenfelt & Southern Cross.
+Since 1995, Shoenfelt has lived in Prague, where he put together his current band, Phil Shoenfelt & Southern Cross.

-With Southern Cross he has recorded five albums to date (Blue Highway, Dead Flowers For Alice, Ecstatic, Paranoia.com and The Bell Ringer) as well as one EP, Electric Garden.
+With Southern Cross he has recorded five albums to date (Blue Highway, Dead Flowers for Alice, Ecstatic, Paranoia.com and The Bell Ringer) as well as one EP, Electric Garden.

-In 1997 Shoenfelt founded a new band Fatal Shore, together with Bruno Adams and Chris Hughes (both ex-members of Once Upon A Time).
-They made three CDs – Fatal Shore, Free Fall and Real World – and toured widely in Europe and the USA until Adams succumbed to colon cancer in 2009.
+In 1997, Shoenfelt founded a new band Fatal Shore, together with Bruno Adams and Chris Hughes (both ex-members of Once Upon a Time).
+They made three CDs – Fatal Shore, Free Fall and Real World – and toured widely in Europe and the US until Adams succumbed to colon cancer in 2009.